 Depending on your role in the community, you need specific tools and resources to help you through the cycle of the National Preparedness System.
 We’ve listed a few below, along with links for more information.

 - Operations Plans.
-Guidance for creating these plans can be found in Comprehensive Preparedness Guide (CPG) 101: Second Edition.
+Guidance for for conducting the three-step process for a THIRA and the three-step process for an SPR can be found in Comprehensive Preparedness Guide (CPG) 201: Third Edition.

 - National Incident Management System.
 The National Incident Management System (NIMS) provides a systematic, proactive approach to guide organizations in managing all types of incidents.
 Information about NIMS — including supporting tools and materials — can be found on the NIMS web page.